manuvazquez/gift-wrapper/README.md

 ```
 python wrap.py -h
 ```
-if `wrap.py` doesn't have execution permissions.
+if did a manual installation and `wrap.py` doesn't have execution permissions.

 If you don't pass any argument, `parameters.yaml` and `bank.yaml` files are expected.
 The former is a settings file wheras the latter is the actual *input file* in which you must write the questions.